Can You Build Credit History Without a Credit Card?

 - Return to point #1

-Step 1: Find and Dispute Any Errors in Your Credit History
+Find and Dispute Any Errors in Your Credit History

-However, if you’re trying to impact your credit history, one of your first steps should be to ensure that your credit report is completely accurate.
+If you have no credit or no credit history, you can skip this step.
+But if that’s not the case, one of your first steps should be to make sure that your credit report is completely accurate.
 What if your credit standing is being impacted by something you didn’t do, or a debt you don’t actually owe?

 It happens more often than you might think.
-If you’re someone with errors on your credit report, this means that your credit history would be evaluated incorrectly by lenders if you were to apply for a loan.
+If you’re someone with errors on your credit report, this means that your credit history would be evaluated incorrectly by lenders if you were to apply for a personal loan.
 You could be unknowingly paying more than you should in interest on your car or home loans.
 These errors may also cost you the ability to qualify for a home or car in the first place.

 So, make sure everything on your report is accurate.
 And if it’s not, make sure you dispute it[1].

-Step 2: Stay on Top of Payment Schedules
+Stay on Top of Payment Schedules

 We cannot stress the importance of this step enough, because late payments will undo progress.
 This is the foundation of your credit score.
 When you’re building up credit history, you need to take extreme care to make sure you’re paying all of your bills on time.